ronthedistance/ronthedistance.github.io/blog1.md

 This is much easier and I regret being stubborn.
 If you look through the messy commit history of this repo, you'll see my attempt at incorporating a better directory structure to the blog site.
 I'm unsure why they aren't simply working so that I could do a <base-url>/blog/blog<number> , but i'm sure i'm just missing some small detail that I'll facepalm myself for later.

+***as a side note, because I kept refreshing the my browser after every commit, I was also manually refreshing my cache every time.
+I learned ctrl+f5 will reload a page without caching, making it much easier.
+You might call it a messy use of the master branch, but I just refer to it as ### atomic commits ***

 ### Did lab 1....sort of.